charan0017/bic-build-if-changed/README.md

 yarn build-if-changed
 # or
 yarn bic
-# you can use -force (or) -F flags to Force Re-Build
+# you can use -force (or) -F flag to Force Re-Build
 yarn bic -F
 ```